Racism in the British Conservative Party: John Major ministry

 Major's ministry was marked to a greater effort to acknowledge Britain's cultural and ethnic diversity yet continue with a "dual interventionist strategy" of combining immigration controls with anti-discriminatory measures.
 Major's attempts to reconcile attitudes towards immigration within the party were sometimes opposed by the party's grassroots.

 In December 1990, the Cheltenham Conservative Association tried to deselect John Taylor after he was selected by Central Office to become the Conservative candidate for Cheltenham in the 1992 general election.
 The campaign was seen as having been influenced by racism, with Taylor's Caribbean background reportedly causing concern to some members of the local Conservative constituency association.
 Bill Galbraith, an opponent of Taylor's candidacy, said that the Conservative Central Office should not have "foisted" a "bloody nigger" upon the people of Cheltenham.
-Central Office expelled Gailbraith over the issue.
+Central Office expelled Galbraith over the issue.
 Taylor's inability to win such a 'safe seat' for the Tories has "often been attributed to the alleged racial prejudice of the local Tory electorate and to the ambivalence, to say the least, of the local Conservative association".

 Labour accused the Conservative Party of "playing the race card" in the 1991 Langbaurgh by-election, by needlessly emphasising the race and place of birth (Haridwar, Uttar Pradesh, India) of the local candidate, Ashok Kumar.
 The then Deputy Leader of the Labour Party Roy Hattersley called the campaign on race "the dirtiest campaign I have known since the Tories did very similar things in Smethwick, 27 years ago".

 In 1994, African American civil rights minister Jesse Jackson garnered controversy by seemingly comparing the Conservative Party's policies to racism, fascism and apartheid, saying: "We must no longer allow the clock to be turned back on human rights or put up with political systems which are content to maintain the status quo.
 In South Africa the status quo was called racism.
 We rebelled against it.
 In Germany it was called fascism.
 Now in Britain and the US, it is called conservatism".
 Jackson's comments were condemned by Conservative MP Peter Bottomley as "stereotypical ignorance".